gardener/chaos-engineering/readme.md

 If you are new to [`chaostoolkit`](https://chaostoolkit.org) and its terminology and tools, please check out our [getting started tutorial](/docs/tutorials/getting_started.md).
 It will show you how to use this package in combination with the [`chaostoolkit`](https://chaostoolkit.org) [CLI](https://chaostoolkit.org/reference/usage/cli) and [experiment files](https://chaostoolkit.org/reference/api/experiment).

+Please check out our [Python scripting tutorial](/docs/tutorials/python_scripting.md), if you rather want to use the package directly in your chaos testing Python scripts.

 If you are an experienced [`chaostoolkit`](https://chaostoolkit.org) user, please read on to pick up only the essentials.

 ## Installation, Usage, and Configuration